-How-to Start Composting at Home
+How to Start Composting at Home

 The Compost Process is Easy with a Black Compost Bin Tower

 Home composting with the black plastic compost bins available now is easy for me.
 The hardest part is harvesting the finished product.
 I will tell you about that below.
 The tower bin has no worms, is not an unsightly big contraption and mostly odorless, depending on what you put in it.
-Composting at home is a good landfill sensitive idea that can easily be in every backyard.
+Composting at home is a good reducing idea that can easily be in every backyard.

 This page will take you through a step by step compost start up that will give you the good green living feeling, and leave you with something extra to use in the end; rich organic compost that can be added to your topsoil in your yard and garden.

 The Latin for the word compost is "to put together".
 That makes sense.
 An abundance of materials can go into your garden compost bin so you are gathering together considerable amount of ingredients.
 They all transform into a useful garden mulch or humus.
 Every item is reduced into an unreconizable product.
 You will wonder how everything becomes compost.

 Do You Believe That One Person Can Make a Difference?